OECD 113 – Thermal Stability and Stability in Air

 Storage stability is a common requirement for many product registrations including US EPA Pesticide registration and re-registration.
 The regulatory document 40 CFR Part 158, Data Requirements for Registration, outlines a variety of requirements for pesticide registration.
 OECD 113 and EPA 830.6317 are common methods to determine the storage stability of a substance.
 Furthermore, OECD 113 includes the Thermal Analysis in air component.

 As of 2012, the EPA recommends performing the Accelerated Storage Stability and Corrosion Characteristics Study for pesticide re-registration.
-However, if the the requirements are not met for this 14 day test, a traditional 1-year study will be recommended.
+However, if the requirements are not met for this 14-day test, a traditional 1-year study will be recommended.
 When testing for regulatory purposes, it is highly recommended to review testing requirements with the appropriate regulatory agency prior to testing.

 For more information on Analytical testing and OECD 113, contact our Analytical laboratory at 847-483-9950 or email@example.com.